![]() As we enter the service we are given... |

 ![]() For the first half of the service we can only communicate by writing on the chalkboard. |

-![]() This riffs on the story of Zechariah [Luke 1 5-25, 57-64] who was made unable to speak until he wrote what the angel had told him [thereby showing that he had at last believed the angel's message] on a writing tablet. |
+This riffs on the story of Zechariah [Luke 1 5-25, 57-64] who was made unable to speak until he wrote what the angel had told him on a writing tablet, thereby showing that he had at last believed the angel's message. |

-![]() This is Kubik's first service in English, and cleverly it takes lack of language as its subject.
-Before Christ it was not possible to speak directly to God, except through a priest.
-So we send text messages, prayers to God about our alienations, to the 'electronic pope', which speaks them in its computer voice and displays them on a screen. |
+This is Kubik's first service in English, and cleverly it takes lack of language as its subject.
+Before Christ it was not possible to speak directly to God, except through a priest. |

 ![]() Then we take the duct tape off, open the bags and take our individual communions using the liturgy in the booklet.
 "Because Jesus suffered silently you got a voice before God.
 Now talk with your God personally!" |